How to Actually Read Rust’s Standard Library Documentation

 Hmm, Emmett… What is all this?

 Emmett: Now we’re getting somewhere!
-Let’s break this down piece by piece.
+You already commented the first 2 lines.
+I will not repeat what you said.
+Let’s break down the signature piece by piece.

 pub fn map<B, F>(self, f: F) -> Map<Self, F>